-A depth sounder feature is included with the navigation package options on the 338 Vista® models.
-Please consult the manufacturer's literature included in the owner's packet for operation of this feature (if applicable).
+A depth sounder feature is also included with the navigation package option.
+The depth sounder use the basic principle of sonar to indicate the water's depth.
+Please consult the manufacturer's literature included in the owner's packet for operation of this feature.